khanlab/labelmerge/docs/getting_started/docker.md

 docker run -it --rm khanlab_labelmerge_latest.sif -h
 ```

-_Note that all the Snakemake command-line options are also available in SCATTR,
+_Note that all the Snakemake command-line options are also available,
 and can be listed with `--help-snakemake`:

 ```